 - Area of focus: Northern Bering and Chukchi Seas

 - Timeline: Jan 2012-June 2015

 STAMP produced 5 deliverables:

 - An assessment of data and information products and tools needed for planning for future Arctic commercial fisheries, and identification of data layers that currently do not exist in Alaska.
 Read the scoping report.

 - Identification of synergies with existing planning efforts for data and tools

 - Documentation of existing data products and tools used in Alaska, and an assessment of new products and tools and their potential applicability to Alaska.
 Read the tools report.

 - Incorporation of existing data layers into the AOOS Arctic Ocean Portal.
-View the portal to-date.
+View the portal.

 - Assessment of the AOOS Arctic Portal (enhanced with datasets identified and synthesized through this project) for use in planning and decision-support for Arctic commercial fisheries.